puristajs/purista/website/src/handbook/3._event-bridge/1_Event_bridge.md

 ---
 order: 10
-title: Event bridge or event bus systems available for typescript backend framework PURISTA
+title: Overview of event bridges
-shortTitle: Event bridge
+shortTitle: Overview
 description: A brief overview about event bridge opportunities to be used with PURISTA typescript framework
 tag:
   - typescript